joeyates/imap-backup/docs/commands/migrate.md

 # FAQ

-## How to use delimiters and prefixes?
+## How do I use delimiters and prefixes?

 For details of the delimiter and prefix options, see [the note about delimiters and prefixes](/docs/delimiters-and-prefixes.md).

-## How to migrate to a new server while keeping the same e-mail address?
+## How do I migrate to a new server while keeping the same e-mail address?

 See [this note on the topic](/docs/migrate-server-keep-address.md).